tobek/laminae/gpt3.md

 ###

-Children Who Come Before Their Parents is a phenomenon that was originally documented by Carlos Castaneda in his book The Active Side of Infinity .
+Children Who Come Before Their Parents is a phenomenon that was originally documented by Carlos Castaneda in his book The Active Side of Infinity.
 The phenomenon is that children who are conceived and born by a Yaqui sorcerer or brujo are aware that they have come from the future to fulfill an important duty.
 Typically, this awareness is shown when a child states before the parent has even met their significant other.

 Other traits that seem to be common among these children are: